hanmochturt/stratified_PTB_association_study/README.md

 Code and Data Sharing Permissions

 The University of California, San Francisco electronic health record data used for our project is not publicly available.
 If you would like to set up an official collaboration, email marina.sirota@ucsf.edu.
-If you are a UCSF affiliate with OMOP and CDW access, email hannah.takasuka@ucsf.edu to request the version of this repository with EHR data and exact CDW queries.
+If you are a UCSF affiliate with OMOP and CDW and/or PDB access, email hannah.takasuka@ucsf.edu to request the version of this repository with EHR data and exact CDW and PDB queries.
 Requests should be processed within a couple of weeks.

 License: